What are ESC, UBEC and BEC

 ubec

-If your ESC don’t have BEC, you can use an external UBEC to power your FC and RX.
-The UBEC’s input cable should be connected to the LiPo battery, and the output cable to the RX and FC.
-No change is required in the ESC connection.
+If your ESC lacks a BEC, an external UBEC can be used to power your electronics.
+Simply connect the UBEC’s input cable to the LiPo battery and its output to your receiver and flight controller, without altering the ESC connection.

 Linear BEC VS Switching BEC